vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 :::{caution}
-We use `HF_HUB_OFFLINE=1` otherwise vllm tries to download a different version of the model using HF API which might not work locally.
+We use `HF_HUB_OFFLINE=1` otherwise vllm tries to download a different version of the model using HF API which might not work locally on `arm64`.
 :::

 ## Continuous Batching(CB) custom installation

-:::{important}
+:::{attention}
 Temporary section until FMS custom branch is merged to main
 :::

-Do this after following all steps for installation and testing above.
+After following all steps for installation and testing above,

 1. Install custom FMS branch for CB: